FatmaSayedAhmed/EPI-HAN/README.md

 - train_dna2vec_oneHot.py

-  Perform model training with using the combination between dna-vec and one-hot embeddings
+  Perform model training with using the combination between dna2vec and one-hot embeddings.

 - test.py